Wish It Was Closer!

 - Signage not the best

 Other Thoughts: This was worth a 30 minute drive and then some.
 I'll be back for sure.
 I did not find the layout difficult to navigate.
 Beginners will want to play with caution near the river.
 The bank is quite steep to go down for a disc and the river could take it away anyways.
 The signage is shotty on some holes, but the length is noted on all so that is good to know.
-The park is pretty clean, except for pair of boots left on the last hole with a sole blown out.. who does that?
-I got rid of them.
-Anyways, I had fun and the beginning holes made good practice after playing a full round, even if the baskets were not the best there.
-It was an easy thing to look past.
+The park is pretty really clean.
+I had fun and the beginning holes made good practice after playing a full round even if the baskets were not the best there.
+It was an easy thing to forgive.
 The bridge and stone bench were unique aspects.
-Hole 10, the 145ft (if not more) straight down shot was fun.
+Hole 10 with the 145ft (if not more) straight down shot was fun.
 Not sure why one reviewer would not like it unless his disc skipped away to the river.
-This course was fun and I was the only one on it the entire afternoon except for one group late in the day and that is surprising.
+This course was fun and I was the only one on it the entire afternoon except for one group late in the day and that was surprising.
 Go check it out and enjoy.

 4 of 4 people found this review helpful.